 Destination Management Plans are living documents.
-It is hoped they will assist in guiding the visitor economy operating in these regions to work with their communities, providing a way in which to actively manage the type of tourism they’d like to have.
+It is hoped they will assist in guiding the visitor economy operating in these regions to work with communities, providing a way to actively manage the type of tourism they’d like to have.

 About Destination Management Plans

-Following the launch of the Destination Auckland Management Plan in 2018, Tātaki Auckland Unlimited undertook working with three regions of Tāmaki Makaurau which were heavily impacted by visitors (regional, national, and international).
+Following the launch of the Destination Auckland Management Plan in 2018, Tātaki Auckland Unlimited worked with three regions of Tāmaki Makaurau which were heavily impacted by visitors (regional, national, and international).

 These three regions were Aotea Great Barrier Island, Matakana Coast and Waiheke Island.
-These localised plans focus on planning for sustainable development which includes growth, environmental impacts and ensuring that the experience of the visitor economy both on these communities and their visitors are positive.
-In completing these plans, a wide range of stakeholder’s groups including government agencies (local and central) transport agencies communities business groups and relevant mana whenua authorities of Tāmaki Makaurau Auckland were consulted.
+These localised plans focus on planning for sustainable development which includes growth, environmental impacts and ensuring that the impact of the visitor economy both on these communities and their visitors is positive.
+In completing these plans, a wide range of stakeholder groups including government agencies (local and central), transport agencies, communities, business groups and relevant mana whenua authorities of Tāmaki Makaurau Auckland were consulted.

 Matakana Coast